Peter Fox (Welsh politician)

-Peter Alan Fox OBE (born 24 December 1961) is a British Conservative politician who is the Shadow Minister for Finance in the Senedd.
+Peter Alan Fox OBE (born 24 December 1961) is a British Conservative politician who is the Shadow Cabinet Secretary for Transport and Rural Affairs in the Senedd.
 Fox was Leader of Monmouthshire County Council from 2008 until May 2021, when he was elected as a Member of the Senedd (MS) for the Monmouth constituency.

 Background

 Fox runs a farm in Portskewett in the south of Monmouthshire.

-He is the Conservative county councillor for the Portskewett electoral ward, having been first elected in November 1997 and re-elected at the subsequent 2004, 2008, 2012 and 2017 elections.

-Fox became Leader of Monmouthshire County Council in May 2008 when the Conservative group replaced the previous leader, Cllr Andrew Crump.
-Prior to this he was Deputy Leader, with responsibility for education.